industry-standard-good-practice/detective-ml/README.md

 5. **Monitor Aggravation** — Be careful how hard you push.
 If a suspect's aggravation meter hits 100%, they'll call their lawyer and shut down.
 6. **Use Your Partner** — Your junior detective partner can run interference.
 Use "Good Cop" to calm suspects or "Bad Cop" to force evidence (at a cost).
 7. **Build a Timeline** — Track everyone's movements and spot contradictions between alibis.
 8. **Make Your Accusation** — When you're ready, accuse a suspect and present your evidence.
-The AI evaluates your case and delivers a verdict.

 ### 🛠️ Case Creation